Nuitka/Nuitka/Developer_Manual.rst

 code of Nuitka.

 Much less strict rules apply to these in comparison to runtime dependencies.
-Generally please take care that the tool must be well maitained an available on newer Pythons.
+Generally please take care that the tool must be well maintained an available on newer Pythons.
 Then we can use it, no problem normally.
 But if it's really big, say all of SciPy, we might want to justify it a bit better.